How to keep your Christmas tree fresh

 1. Choose a healthy Christmas tree

 First of all, note that if you prefer to buy your tree from a garden centre or down at your local town square, it’s likely the tree is already too old.
-Unfortunately, big tree sellers start chopping down trees weeks in advance to make sure they have enough when it comes to start selling them.
+Unfortunately, big Christmas tree sellers start chopping down trees weeks in advance to make sure they have enough when it comes to start selling them.
 So, the best thing to do is to head out yourself to your closest Christmas tree farm and cut down your own when it’s time.

 2. Trim the trunk